 To date, I’ve been in Croatia for three and a half weeks.
 I am so glad that I worked in a few days at this incredible natural wonder – Plitvice.
 I wish I could’ve stayed a little longer.

-- There are hotels and guesthouses in the area.
-Use a website such as TripAdvisor to find the one just right for you.
-You can find my favorite – the Plitvice Miric Inn at http://www.plitvice-croatia.com.
+There are hotels and guesthouses in the area.
+Use a website such as TripAdvisor to find the right one for you - or just stay at my favorite – the Plitvice Miric Inn.